Chapter 7. WRESTLING WITH AN ANGEL: MARY McCARTHY AND I ON THE MAT CALLED ULYSSES

 Letters on his back: I.N.R.I?
 No: I.H.S.
 Molly told me one time I asked her.
 I have sinned: or no: I have suffered, it is.
 And the other one?
 Iron nails ran in.

 As often happens, Bloom gets things muddled because his knowledge of Christian liturgy is even shakier than his command of Jewish tradition (at one point in Chapter 7 he thinks of Moses leading his people "out of the land of Egypt and into the house of bondage" [emphasis mine]).
-So while IHS are actually the first three Greek letters for JESUS, and while INRI stands for Jesus Nazarenus Rex Judaeorum (Jesus of Nazarus King of the Jews), which the Roman authorities contemptuously labelled him, Bloom just makes his best guess: INRI is all about nails running into the body of Christ, which means that the thought of nails--precisely as instruments of torture--is now running through Bloom'a own head Which also helps to explain why he may well feel so crucified by the very sight of Boylan two chapters later that all he can do is look down at the nails of both hands.
+So while IHS are actually the first three Greek letters for JESUS, and while INRI stands for Jesus Nazarenus Rex Judaeorum (Jesus of Nazarus King of the Jews), which the Roman authorities contemptuously labelled him, Bloom just makes his best guess: INRI is all about nails running into the body of Christ, which means that the thought of nails--precisely as instruments of torture--is now running through Bloom's own head, which also helps to explain why he may well feel so crucified by the very sight of Boylan two chapters later that all he can do is look down at the nails of both hands.

 Does this suddenly make him no longer Ulysses or a wandering Jew but rather a Christ figure?
 He implicitly makes this claim in Chapter 12 (Homerically titled "Cyclops") when he daringly tells the rabidly antisemitic Citizen (even more rabid than Mary's colonel) that "Your God was a jew.
 Christ was a jew like me."
 But in the very next chapter (Chapter 13, Homeric "Nausicaa"), our newly anointed Christ figure is aroused by the sight of what seems to be a lovely young girl sitting on a beach and facing him from a distance, and though she herself is so smitten by his matinee idol looks (surprise! up to now you thought he was a shlub, right?) that she imagines him "a man of inflexible honour to his fingertips," we soon learn just what those fingertips are doing inside Bloom's pockets as he gazes at the "awfully pretty stitchery" of the young girl's "undies."
 What?
 Our dry Morse-coded Christ figure is getting his own undies wet?
 Bloom is a masturbator?
 Oh yes indeed, Mary, and give him a break, please, because he's had a very rough day by the time he sees that girl on the beach, and he never even tries to approach her while seeking just a bit of purely (!) covert "relief" inside his pockets.
 So to conclude: Mr, Bloom is not only coded and fully naturalized as Ulysses but also coded and naturalized as a Christ figure and a jerkoff as well as, of course, an ad canvasser, father, husband, target of antisemitic rants, nail-tormented cuckold, and . . . you name it!
 Near the end of Chapter 13, Bloom tries and fails to name himself, writing with a stick in the sand, "I .. . .
 AM.
 A" and then throwing away the stick.
 How can such a character ever be classified as either a natural symbol or a coded stick figure?